 - 2016 Large Data Architectural Research: Mapping Baghdad 1956-2016, Manchester School of Architecture, Unit leader: Łukasz Stanek, Collaboration: Mazin Al Saffar

 - 2019 - present Expert of the Expert Committee of the 2020 & 2021 Editions of the Best Architecture Masters Ranking

 Canniffe, E., Al-Saffar, M., Sagar, D., 2018.
 Reimagining the Northern Quarter, Manchester Craft and Design Centre, 2018.

-Al-Saffar, M., 2020.
+Al-Saffar, M., 2019.
 'Assessment of the process of urban transformation in Baghdad city form and function'.
-In Assessment of the process of urban transformation in Baghdad city form and function, pp. 709-718, Editorial Universitat Politècnica de València.
+In City and Territory in the Globalization Age, pp. 709-718, Editorial Universitat Politècnica de València.